DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Qualitative Comparison and Analysis of Mitigation Methods

 In \Cref{fig:qualitative}, we provide additional qualitative examples to demonstrate the performances of the baseline mitigation strategy, Diffusion DPO~\citep{wallace2024diffusion}, compared with our method.
 Specifically, we update the Stable Diffusion 1.5 model encoder using Dialect Learning, Polysemy Control, and Image KL.
 After mitigation, we ask each model to generate images based on the four dialect prompts first mentioned in ~\Cref{fig:teaser}.
 The Stable Diffusion 1.5 Base model struggles to generate correct images for most of these prompts, including "Two ang pows on a table", "A man selling brinjal", and "A man hiking with his carnal".
 While the model is able to generate moderately reasonable images for the prompt "A man driving his whip", it commonly generates physically implausible details such as the man's torso protruding through the car.

-Fine-tuning the UNet with Diffusion DPO is able to slightly improve generation alignment with the text prompt (\textit{e.g.}, occasionally generating two people for the prompt "A man hiking with his carnal").
+Fine-tuning the decoder with Diffusion DPO is able to slightly improve generation alignment with the text prompt (\textit{e.g.}, occasionally generating two people for the prompt "A man hiking with his carnal").
 However, it more often blends visual elements within the desired target images with other irrelevant objects (\textit{e.g.}, generating a man selling purple pastries in place of eggplants or a man wearing a purple shirt holding vegetables).
 Our method generates higher-quality and better aligned images compared to the base model and Diffusion DPO by accurately learning to generate the target concepts without negatively impacting image quality.
 A significant majority of images in our sampled generations are able to generate images that correctly depict the target prompts, in line with quantitative evaluation results.